 US public companies do not directly introduce different rules than those mandated by federal securities laws in respect of thresholds requiring public reporting to the SEC.
-However, target companies can indirectly seek to supplement these rules by creating additional hurdles to stakebuilding which are tied to ownership thresholds.
-As discussed in more detail in 9.3 Common Defensive Measures, below, companies generally have the ability to establish shareholder rights plans (commonly referred to as 'poison pills'), which effectively cap the amount of the company’s equity securities that can be acquired by a shareholder (or group of shareholders acting in concert) by imposing severe and untenable dilution on any shareholder making an acquisition above a specified threshold (often 15% or 20% of the company’s outstanding shares).
+However, target companies can indirectly seek to supplement these rules by creating additional hurdles to stakebuilding which are tied to ownership thresholds, such as adopting a shareholder rights plan (commonly referred to as a "poison pill"); see 9.3 Common Defensive Measures.

 In addition, a company may implement an advance notice bylaw which requires that any shareholder desiring to submit a proposal or director nomination for consideration at a meeting of the shareholders does so within specified time periods prior to the meeting and that the proposal or nomination be accompanied by significant disclosure (including in respect of the shareholder’s ownership of equity securities of the company and any related derivative instruments) concerning the submitting shareholder.

-Dealings in derivatives are allowed in the US (subject to applicable restrictions imposed by laws regulating insider trading).
+Dealings in derivatives are allowed in the USA (subject to applicable restrictions imposed by laws regulating insider trading).

 With respect to US antitrust law, the acquisition of derivatives is generally not reportable under the HSR Act so long as the derivative instruments do not carry the present right to vote for directors of the subject company.
 However, depending on the underlying security, conversion or exercise of the derivative instrument could be reportable.

-Shareholders with beneficial ownership of more than 5% of the outstanding shares of a class of US public company equity voting securities (which triggers the Schedule 13D filing discussed in more detail in 4.3 Hurdles to Stakebuilding, above) or that wish to acquire more than an amount set annually by the FTC (USD90 million effective 3 April 2019) of the company’s voting securities (which triggers the requirement to obtain approval under the HSR Act discussed in more detail in 2.4 Antitrust Regulations and 4.1 Principal Stakebuilding Strategies, above) must make appropriate disclosures to the SEC and/or US antitrust authorities concerning the purpose of their acquisition and their intention regarding control of the company.
-Applicable rules require that information in a Schedule 13D must be kept current.
-Therefore, where a shareholder has a Schedule 13D on file and changes its intention regarding control of the company after the filing of the Schedule 13D (or the most recent amendment), a prompt amendment to the Schedule 13D is required.
+Shareholders with beneficial ownership of more than 5% of the outstanding shares of a class of US public company equity voting securities (which triggers the Schedule 13D filing discussed in 4.2 Material Shareholding Disclosure Threshold) or that wish to acquire more than an amount set annually by the FTC of a company’s voting securities (which triggers the requirement to obtain approval under the HSR Act; see 2.4 Antitrust Regulations and 4.1 Principal Stakebuilding Strategies) must make appropriate disclosures to the SEC and/or US antitrust authorities concerning the purpose of their acquisition and their intention regarding control of the company.

 Federal securities laws require public companies to disclose a material transaction upon entering into a definitive transaction agreement (ie, the merger agreement, share purchase agreement, asset purchase agreement or similar agreement).
 This event must be reported on a Form 8-K that is filed with the SEC within four business days of execution of the transaction agreement, but the target will also typically issue a press release announcing the transaction on the same day that the transaction agreement is executed (or early the next morning before trading of its equity securities commences).
 Companies are generally not required to disclose the existence of negotiations or entry into confidentiality agreements, non-binding letters of intent or other preliminary transaction agreements.

-While not common, a company may be required to disclose a potential transaction prior to entering into a definitive transaction agreement (subject to confidentiality obligations to its counterparty in respect of the transaction) for the purpose of correcting potentially false or misleading statements previously made by the company or to address market rumours that are significantly affecting trading in the company’s equity securities (and a securities exchange may require disclosure under these circumstances).
+While not common, a company may be required to disclose a potential transaction prior to entering into a definitive transaction agreement for the purpose of correcting potentially false or misleading statements previously made by the company or to address market rumours that are significantly affecting trading in the company’s equity securities.

 Market practice regarding disclosure is generally consistent with the requirements described above, although a company may decide (subject to any applicable confidentiality obligations) to disclose a possible transaction or related events, even if not legally required to do so, to address leaks or for other strategic reasons.